-Moving can be overwhelming for any one at any age or life stage, so it is hardly surprising that for anyone considering a significant life change such as downsizing to a smaller home or retirement, lifestyle or independent living, it can be overwhelming both physically and emotionally, especially if farewelling the family home after many decades.
+Moving can be overwhelming for any one at any age or life stage, so is it any surprise that for anyone making a significant life change such as downsizing to a smaller home or retirement, lifestyle or independent living, it can seem overwhelming (both physically and emotionally), especially if leaving and sorting out the family home after many decades?

-Change is seldom easy and making decisions about what we can take and what we must let go can be tough emotionally.
-It is not necessarily about the stuff, but rather what the stuff represents to us and how we think about it, hence the emotional challenge!
+Change is rarely easy and making decisions about what we can take and what we must let go can be tough emotionally.
+The more we have, the harder it seems.
+Please consider that it is not necessarily about the stuff, but rather what the stuff represents, how we think about it, hence the emotional challenge!

 If you can’t face the thought of downsizing because you worry about what will happen to all your stuff, you are not alone.
 One of the biggest hurdles for many is dealing with everything they own.
-Most of our lives we have upsized, so we are not necessarily experienced at downsizing.
-Plus each year we have lived has provided the opportunity to accumulate more possessions, thus as we age it can be more physically and mentally challenging to let stuff go as we have more –
+Most of our lives we have upsized, so we may not be experienced at downsizing.
+Consider that each year we have lived has provided the opportunity to accumulate more possessions, thus as we age it can be more physically and mentally challenging to let stuff go –

 - Lack of tidying up or regular clear outs (possibly a loss of habits or inability to change habits as we age, e.g. failure to change buying habits …)

-- Changing times as we live in an age of abundance of stuff, a “gadget for everything” – thus, most of us can buy what we want when we want it
+- Most of us can buy what we want when we need it

 - Decluttering is not the same at every age